If Not for You (album): Background and development

 In 1966, Newton-John released her debut single, a cover of Jackie DeShannon's "Till You Say You'll Be Mine" (with "For Ever" as B-side), by Decca Records.
 Later, she integrated the band Toomorrow, which released a film and its soundtrack in 1970.
 After these failed attempts to launch her career, she signed with Festival Records to release an album.

 If Not for You was titled after its successful lead single of the same name and was recorded in London, where Newton-John resided at the time.
 She later stated that she didn't like the song, but praised its production.

 The majority of musicians who played on If Not for You were linked with the music group Marvin, Welch & Farrar.
 The group members John Farrar and Bruce Welch produced the album.
 Welch was her boyfriend at the time and Farrar is the husband of Australian singer Pat Carroll, a personal friend of Newton-John's, and toured with her in England at clubs and bars as "Pat and Olivia" in 1966.

 Farrar would establish a partnership with Newton-John, producing all her studio albums from If Not for You until Soul Kiss, released in 1985.
 He also composed, played and did background vocals on several Newton-John songs.

 Three additional songs were recorded by Newton-John, but were discarded during the album creation process: "The Biggest Clown", "It's So Hard to Say Goodbye" and "Would You Follow Me".
 The first was released on "If Not for You" single, the second was released on the "Love Song" promo single and later on the 48 Original Tracks compilation album and the third was released on some pressings of "Banks of the Ohio" single and also on 48 Original Tracks.

-The album features covers of Kris Kristofferson ("Me and Bobby McGee" and "Help Me Make It Through the Night"), Bread ("If"), The Band ("In a Station"), Lesley Duncan ("Love Song" and "Lullaby"), George Harrison ("If Not for You"), Brotherhood of Man ("Where Are You Going to My Love"), Gordon Lightfoot ("If You Could Read My Mind") and Tom Rush ("No Regrets").
+The album features covers of Kris Kristofferson ("Me and Bobby McGee" and "Help Me Make It Through the Night"), Bread ("If"), The Band ("In a Station"), Lesley Duncan ("Love Song" and "Lullaby"), Bob Dylan ("If Not for You"), Brotherhood of Man ("Where Are You Going to My Love"), Gordon Lightfoot ("If You Could Read My Mind") and Tom Rush ("No Regrets").
 "Banks of the Ohio" is a traditional song that had an arrangement made by Farrar and Welch.